gvwilson/thirdbit/src/fiction/santas/index.md

 "They have,"
 Santa Hood snapped.
-"We need to get out of here *right now*."
+"We need to get out of here *now*."

 Santa Hotep nodded.
 "This way."
-It shambled off,
-moaning under its breath.[^not-actually-breathing]

-[^not-actually-breathing]: Even though it wasn't actually breathing.

 The chamber was even larger than Finner had realized.
-He froze as one of the statues turned its head.
+He froze as a statue of a hyena turned its head.
 "Automated defenses,"
 Santa Hood said without breaking stride.
 "Pretty standard in a place like this.